greenbone/docs/src/architecture.rst

 Notus Scanner (only for 22.4)
 -----------------------------

-The Notus scanner scans after every regular scan, so no user interaction is necessary.
+The `Notus Scanner`_ scans after every regular scan, so no user interaction is necessary.
 It offers better performance due to less system resource consumption and thus, faster scanning.

-The Notus scanner replaces the logic of potentially all NASL-based local security checks (LSCs).
+The Notus Scanner replaces the logic of potentially all NASL-based local security checks (LSCs).
 A comparison of installed software on a host against a list of known vulnerable software is done instead of running a VT script for each LSC.